 Participants are given the opportunity, if they so desire, to show their journals in a public exhibition.
 This feature could be useful if a participant would like to connect with others interested in the idea they have been developing.
 Protecting ideas would be a security issue here, i.e.: no photography.

-Our role in this progression is to stimulate your community to rise as the kinds of creators they are meant to be.
-As spiritual leaders, artists and arts leaders, Mark and Donna kindly guide, teach, and encourage participants to grow both spiritually and as creators through the complete experience.
-They will curate the journal exhibition if the group chooses to have one unless other arrangements are made.
-The workshop requires a video projector and screen, and possibly a media ready computer.
+This progression will stimulate your community to rise as the kinds of creators they are meant to be.
+It will be an opportunity for creative leaders in your community to kindly guide, teach, and encourage participants to grow both spiritually and as creators through the complete experience.
+They will also curate the journal exhibition if the group chooses to have one.
+Consider using a video projector or large screen TV, and a media ready computer to supplement class sessions with media.

-To learn more and discuss how to adapt “Your Table of Creation” to your community, please e-mail MarkandDonna at horizongate.org
+To learn more and discuss how to adapt “Your Table of Creation” to your community, you may e-mail MarkandDonna at horizongate.org